-The Brooklyn Poets Reading Series returns on Friday, February 23, at 100 Bogart, featuring poets Lynn Melnick, Natalie Eilbert and Shane McCrae.
-The reading is free and open to the public.
-Wine courtesy of Irving Bottle and other light refreshments will be served.
-Doors will open at 7:30 PM.
+The Brooklyn Poets Reading Series returns on Friday, February 15, at 100 Bogart, featuring poets Kyle Liang, Laura Eve Engel and Edward Hirsch.
+Free and open to the public.
+Doors at 7:30, reading at 8.
+Wine courtesy of Bushwick's Irving Bottle and light refreshments will be served.

 Kyle Liang is a 23-year-old, first-generation-born Chinese American poet from Norwich, Connecticut.
 He is the author of How to Build a House, winner of the 2017 Swan Scythe Press Chapbook Contest.
 His work has appeared or is forthcoming in Apogee, Hobart, Anomaly and Tinderbox, among other journals, and his poems have been nominated for the Best of the Net, Best New Poets, Bettering American Poetry and Pushcart Prizeanthologies.
 Kyle’s family is originally from Taiwan and Malaysia, and he currently lives in Hamden, Connecticut, where he is completing an MHS in Physician Assistant at Quinnipiac University.

 Laura Eve Engel is the author of Things That Go (Octopus Books, 2019).
 A recipient of fellowships from the Provincetown Fine Arts Work Center, the Wisconsin Institute for Creative Writing and the Helene Wurlitzer Foundation, her work can be found in Best American Poetry, Boston Review, PEN America, Tin House and elsewhere.
 She's in a band called The Old Year.